Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Introduction

-If we consider circuits with only one node, we obtain that PC-BDMC sentences generalize PC formulas introduced in~\cite{BM12} and URC-BDMC sentences generalize URC formulas introduced in~\cite{V94}.
-Disjunction of URC encodings~\cite{BJM12} are a special case of URC-BDMCs.
-Combining the results of~\cite{BCMS14} or~\cite{BCMS16} with the fact that both DNNFs and PC encodings are special cases of PC-BDMCs, we obtain that the language of PC-BDMCs is strictly more succinct than the language of DNNFs in the sense of the knowledge compilation map~\cite{DM02}.
+BDMC generalizes also other concepts appearing in the literature.
+A DNNF can be understood as a special case of $\mathcal{C}$-BDMC for any class $\mathcal{C}$ containing the literals.
+If we consider circuits with only one node, we obtain that PC-BDMC sentences generalize PC formulas and URC-BDMC sentences generalize URC formulas.
+In the rest of the paper, we mostly consider PC-BDMCs, but the results can be transferred to URC-BDMCs as well.
+Note that monotone CNFs are propagation complete and thus they are special cases of PC-BDMCs.
+Combining it with the results of~\citet{BCMS14} or~\citet{BCMS16} and the fact that DNNFs are also special cases of PC-BDMCs, we obtain that the language of PC-BDMCs is strictly more succinct than the language of DNNFs in the sense of the knowledge compilation map~\cite[see][]{DM02}.

+Backdoor trees introduced by~\citet{SS08} were not primarily considered as a language for representing boolean functions.
+Generalizing the idea of PC-backdoor trees towards this goal, we directly obtain a special case of PC-BDMCs in which the circuit part has form of an out-arborescence in which we allow only decision nodes and leaves are associated with PC encodings without auxiliary variables.
+The difference from the original backdoor trees is that the formulas in the leaves are not necessarily restrictions of the same formula.
+We show that PC-BDMCs are strictly more succinct than the PC-backdoor trees generalized in this way.

-The main result of this paper is that a \(\mathcal{C}\)-BDMC can be compiled into a \(\mathcal{C}\) encoding of size polynomial with respect to the total size of the input BDMC where \(\mathcal{C}\) is any of the classes of encodings CC, DC, URC, or PC\@.
+The main result of our paper is that a PC-BDMC can be compiled into a PC encoding of size polynomial with respect to the total size of the input BDMC\@.
+As a consequence, we get that both PC-BDMCs and PC encodings share the same algorithmic properties while being equally succinct.
+In particular, we argue that the properties of PC-BDMCs and PC encodings with respect to query answering and transformations described in the knowledge compilation map~\cite{DM02} are the same as in the case of DNNFs.
+At the same time, both PC-BDMCs and PC encodings are strictly more succinct than DNNFs which in our opinion makes both these language good target compilation languages.

-A smooth DNNF \(D\) can be compiled into a CC or DC encoding of linear size with respect to the size of \(D\) by techniques described in~\cite{BJKW08,GS12}.
-Moreover, recently a compilation of a smooth DNNF into a URC or PC encoding of polynomial size was described in~\cite{KS19}.
-We generalize these results to a more general structure, where the leaves contain CC, DC, URC, or PC encodings instead of single literals.
+A compilation of a smooth DNNF into a URC or PC encoding of polynomial size was described by~\citet{KS19} building on previous consistency checking and domain consistency maintaining (or GAC) encodings described by~\citet{AGMES16,GS12,BJKW08}.
+We generalize these results to a more general structure, where the leaves contain PC encodings instead of single literals.